pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg03/README.md

 ### Solution

-*Pony Coder* obviously refers to the [Punycode](https://en.wikipedia.org/wiki/Punycode)  which is a representation of Unicode with the limited ASCII character subset.
+*Pony Coder* obviously referred to the [Punycode](https://en.wikipedia.org/wiki/Punycode)  which is a representation of Unicode with the limited ASCII character subset.

-All you need to do is to add `xn--` prefix to the provided code:
+All I had to do was to add `xn--` prefix to the provided code:

 ```
 xn--gn tn-gha87be4e